GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 Property owners can understand where flood risk exists and decide whether to build to higher standards based on what has been learned from Hurricane Sandy.

-Close
+## Hawaii Tsunami Hazard Information Service

-* Hawaii Tsunami Hazard Information Service: Online access to Hawaii tsunami evacuation zone maps, as well as information about potential risks, how to prepare, and what to do in the event of a tsunami.
+Hawaii Tsunami Hazard Information Service: Online access to Hawaii tsunami evacuation zone maps, as well as information about potential risks, how to prepare, and what to do in the event of a tsunami.

-×

-#### Hawaii Tsunami Hazard Information Service

 Sponsor:
 NOAA